 There are so many kinds of styles when it comes to how to decorate your home.
 It can be overwhelming and mentally exhausting.
 You know what you like.
-You know what you would buy and what you wouldn’t.
-But knowing a bit of the terminology can really help when you pick out pieces or if you want to talk to a designer.
+You know what you would and wouldn’t buy.
+But knowing the terminology can really help when picking out pieces or talking to a designer.

-Two of the more popular design styles these days are mid-century modern and contemporary.
-Wait—mid-century and contemporary?
+Two of the most popular design styles these days are mid-century modern and contemporary.
+Wait — mid-century and contemporary?
 Aren’t those the same thing?
 Well, not exactly.
 Let’s dig into what the difference between modern and contemporary really means.

-Contemporary style is sophisticated, simple, and clean.
+The contemporary style is sophisticated, simple, and clean.
 No clutter and smooth lines.
 In contemporary design, the space is on display, not your stuff.
 It’s about what is popular right now.
 Because of that, contemporary changes about every decade.
-It does not fall into a specific time frame like mid-century modern does.
+It does not fall into a specific time frame, whereas mid-century modern does.

 Contemporary is for those who love neutrals.
 If your closet is filled with black and gray clothing, you’ll like the look of contemporary style.
 For a touch of color and a pop of brightness, the accessories and furniture bring those in.